 Transportation of the final product will be from the stockpile area to the MNWP WEF construction sites by means of trucks.
-The proposed quarry will appoint ±15 employees that will be sourced from the local municipal area and daily be transported to site.
+The proposed quarry will appoint ± 15 employees that will be sourced from the local municipal area and daily be transported to site.
 Mining will take place from 07:00 to 18:00 Monday - Fridays, and no blasting will be done after hours or over weekends.

-❖ Water Use
+✤ Water Use

 Water will mainly be needed for dust suppression and the washing of the concrete aggregate.
-The Applicant received a GA from the DWS for the water uses of the MNWP WEF projects that allows for the abstraction of water from the boreholes.
-Upon approval, the borehole water will also be used at the proposed guarry.
+The MNWP WEF project received a General Authorisation (GA) from the DWS for the water uses of the proposed projects that allows for the abstraction of water from the boreholes.
+Upon approval, this borehole water will also be used at the proposed quarry.

-Approximately 60 000 I water will be needed per day for the washing of concrete aggregate for a period of ±6 months.
-The total water requirement of the mining project will be ±90 000 I/day when the washing plant is operational, and ±30 000 I/day when the plant is down.
+Approximately 60 000 I water will be needed per day for the washing of concrete aggregate for a period of ± 6 months.
+The total water requirement of the mining project will be $\pm 90 \ 000$ I/day when the washing plant is operational, and $\pm 30 \ 000$ I/day when the plant is down.
 Water from the washing plant will drain into an earth sump from where it will be pumped back to the washing plant in a closed loop to lessen the abstraction need of the project.
 Upon closure of the mine the washing plant will be removed from site and the sump will be backfilled.